ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 1. The system validates if all required input parameters have been received as listed below for each specific request
    * center_id - character (36) - Mandatory
 2. Responds with the Registration Center Code and Language Code for the Registration Center deleted successfully
-1. In case of Exceptions, system trigger relevant error messages
+1. In case of Exceptions, system triggers relevant error messages

 #### C. Fetch Registration Center details based on a Registration Center ID and Language Code.